-Some disturbed past patrons never checked out.
+Some disturbed past patrons have never checked out.

 “Timeless Elegance, Old World Charm, and New World Service”

 Designed by William Redding & Son, the Hotel Boulderado is described as being a wonderful combination of “Italian Renaissance-style with Spanish Revival features.”
 The Italian influence can be seen in its four corner towers, paired tall narrowed windows, and bracketed cornices.
 The Spanish influence can be seen in the hotel’s iron railings on the large east side porches, arched fourth floor windows, and curvilinear gables.

 The historic part of the hotel has 42 rooms.
 The rest of the 118 rooms are located in the addition to the hotel.
 All are decorated in the spirit of the original hotel, with early 1900 decor, planned by a restorer of furniture.